fail2ban/fail2ban/README.md

     cd fail2ban-0.9.0
     python setup.py install

-This will install Fail2Ban into /usr/share/fail2ban.
+This will install Fail2Ban into the python library directory.
 The executable scripts are placed into /usr/bin, and configuration under /etc/fail2ban.

 Fail2Ban should be correctly installed now.
 Just type: